Being Set Free

 A siren went off in my mind.

 Yikes.
-This woman was a clear believer in evolution.
+This woman clearly believes in evolution.

 It’s not like we were at the Smithsonian with a guide discussing dinosaur fossils dating back “billions and billions of years.”
 We were talking to the dentist.